-At the present time, all positions in our program are filled.
-We encourage you to apply for the next available neurology positions (PGY-2) which will begin July 1, 2014 and will be included in the 2013 NRMP Match for Neurology.
-Applications for these positions must be submitted through the Electronic Residency Application Service (ERAS) by October 15, 2012.
-Applications submitted to ERAS after that date may not be accepted or reviewed.
+We encourage you to apply for the next available neurology positions (PGY-2) which will begin July 1, 2016 and will be included in the 2015 NRMP Match for Neurology.
+Applications for these positions will be accepted beginning September 15 - October 15, 2014.
+All applications must be submitted through the Electronic Residency Application Service (ERAS).
+Applications submitted to ERAS after deadline may not be accepted or reviewed.

 Adult Neurology Residency training requires a preliminary year of Internal Medicine in addition to the three years of neurology training.

 Applications for the preliminary year in Internal Medicine must also be independently submitted through ERAS, regardless of requesting to match through either the advanced or categorical tracks of the NRMP.